sensu-plugins/sensu-plugins.github.io/contributing/index.md

 All scripts should contain the following dependency to ensure full compatibility.

-{% highlight ruby %}
-require 'rubygems' if RUBY_VERSION < '1.9.0'
-{% endhighlight  %}

 ## Vagrant Box

-There is a Vagrantfile with shell provisioning that will setup the major versions of Ruby and a sensu gemset for each if you wish to use it.
+There is a Vagrantfile in each repo with shell provisioning that will setup the major versions of Ruby and a sensu gemset for each if you wish to use it.
 To get started install [Vagrant](https://www.vagrantup.com/) then type *vagrant up* in the root directory of the repo.
 Once it is up type *vagrant ssh* to remote into the box and then *cd /vagrant && bundle install* to set all necessary dependencies.

-The box currently defaults to Ruby 2.1.4 but has 1.9.2, 1.9.3 and 2.0.0 installed as well.
+The box currently defaults to Ruby 2.1.4 but has 1.9.3 and 2.0.0 installed as well.
 See the file comments for further details.

 ## Testing

 ### Linting
 Only pull requests passing lint/tests will be merged.

 Rubocop is used to lint the style of the ruby plugins.
 This is done to standardize the style used within these plugins, and ensure high quality code.
 Most current rules are currently in effect.
-No linting is done on Ruby code prior to version 1.9.3 as Rubocop requires 1.9.2 and linting for it is identical to 1.9.3.
-See the [travis.yml](.travis.yml) and [Rakefile](Rakefile) for details on what tests and versions are currently supported.
-There are currently no plans to support Ruby 1.8.x
+No linting is done on Ruby code prior to version 2x.
+See the `.travis.yml` and `Rakefile` in each repository for specific details as the tasks may vary between repo.

+Ruby 1.9.2 and 1.8.7 support has been dropped, the plugins may still function with these versions but no tests will be run against them nor will code, such as hashes, be specifically written or enforced to ensure backwards compatibility.

-You can test rubocop compliance for yourself by installing the gem and running <i>rubocop</i> from the command line.
+You can test rubocop compliance for yourself by installing the gem and running `rubocop` from the command line.
-Running <i>rubocop -a</i> will attempt to autocorrect any issues, saving yourself considerable time in large files.
+Running `rubocop -a` will attempt to autocorrect any issues, saving yourself considerable time in large files.

-If it truely makes sense for your code to violate a rule you can disable that rule with your code by either using
+If it truly makes sense for your code to violate a rule you can disable that rule with your code by either using

 {% highlight ruby %}
 # rubocop:disable <rule>, <rule>